Personal anthem

 The anthem for a person, office or rank is music played on formal or ceremonial occasions in the presence of the person, office-holder, or rank-holder, especially by a military band.
 The head of state in many countries is honored with a prescribed piece of music; in some countries the national anthem serves this purpose, while others have a separate royal, presidential, or, historically, imperial anthem.
-Other officials may also have anthems, such as the vice-regal salute in several Commonwealth realms for the governor-general, governor, or lieutenant governor.
+Other officials may also have anthems, such as the vice-regal salute in several Commonwealth realms for the Governor-General, Governor, or Lieutenant Governor.
 Ruffles and flourishes may be played instead of, or preceding, such an anthem.

 Examples

-Countries where the national anthem is also the royal anthem include Jamaica, Malaysia, and the Netherlands.
+Countries where the national anthem is also the head of state's personal anthem include Barbados, Jamaica, Japan, Malaysia, the Netherlands, Pakistan and Portugal.